dusanmitrovic98/AdvancedDataStructures/README.md

 [ ] 5.
 Trees | status: PENDING
-        A non-linear data structure consisting of nodes connected by edges, with a single node called the root and no cycles
+        A non-linear data structure consisting of nodes connected by edges, with a single node called the root and no cycles.
 ```